Sunday, June 27, 2010

 B: Eva’s mother must have been a barrel of laughs, what with all the embittered pontificating.
 “Mum, I’m hungry!”
 “Silence, child!
 Our world is cruel and wild.
 To make your way through cold and heat, love is all that you need… In the meantime, here: have an apricot.”
 It’s a slightly bemusing concept, even for an ode to the motherland – the ultimate diaspora song, really, given who it’s being sung by – but that also makes it interesting.
 I love the line “I’ve got an avatar of my love to keep me warm”.

 A: Now this is a treat and a half if, like me, some acoustics, strings and percussion will do you.
-Soon retreats behind MOR ethnopop lines, and not coincidentally sounds exactly like Armenia’s debut entry, but at the same time it’s more all-encompassing than some of the stuff they’ve given us.
+It soon retreats behind MOR ethnopop lines, and not coincidentally sounds exactly like Armenia’s debut entry, but at the same time it’s more all-encompassing than some of the stuff they’ve given us so far.

 20 Israel